 Waterloo is the most diverse city in Iowa, making it challenging to bridge all the gaps in human services.
 The World Grace Project’s primary goal is to support workforce development for vulnerable or low-income populations of Waterloo, while raising awareness of cultural diversity by engaging the greater community in the project.
 Second we assist our area newcomers become integrated into the Cedar Valley.
 Our Social Services offer a centralized support community where leaders from various ethnic groups can get assistance helping their community to reach local resources, organizations or businesses.
 Services are the primary way we connect with ethnic minority communities to find out what barriers are keeping them from success.

 Refugee admission is at an all-time low; however, thousands are still seeking asylum.
 Unfortunately, the dip in refugee admissions causes a backlog of government paper processes for those seeking humanitarian parole post-Covid.
-Refugees are automatically granted work status, which allows them to provide for themselves and their families.
 Refugees are automatically granted work status, which enables them to provide for themselves and their families.
 Paroles are not as fortunate as refugees, even though their situations can be equally grim.

 “Services allow non-English speakers to feel a sense of belonging and matter in this community/country while we continue to learn new skills.”
 “I don’t have to worry about not having an interpreter or calling the wrong people.
 Without the service, I won’t know who to turn to and get help.
 I probably just leave all the emails or what needed to get done due to a lack of knowledge on how to process it.
 I’m very grateful for the service.”
 "We say thank you to every member of the organization.
 May God bless us and protect us so that we can continue to do what we are doing, thank God, because you chose to help me, I was really happy for yesterday, I was very satisfied, I will continue to help you, I pray that we can grow to do more work, thank you May God bless you."
 “Hello to all members of the World Grace Project.
 I would like to thank Karen, Wilkin and the others whose names I do not know.
 We thank God for the people we are for the way you help me and I am really happy.
 May God always bless this organization and all the members and continue to help those who are in need, thank you, thank you, thank you very much. ”